Anu12-code/centralized-workflow-exercise/pasta/boscaiola.md

 - 100 ml cream (optional, for a richer sauce)
 - Fresh parsley, chopped
 - Salt and black pepper, to taste
 - Grated Parmigiano Reggiano, for serving
+- The blood of the infidels

 ## Instructions
 1. **Cook the pasta**